 The Trumpet Sounds

 There is no music sweeter to a parent’s ears than that of their own child.
-I love the sound of my children playing music.
 All three of my children play musical instruments and it is a great blessing from God.
 From the first tap on the drum, to the ringing chords on the piano, to the rhythmic strum on the guitar, to the echo of the trumpet after the last note is played.
 Each instrument, each melody is a heavenly grace to me.

 I remember when my children first started their music lessons.
 Though the songs may have included only 3 or 4 notes, it was a symphony of joy to my soul.
 As the years went by my children became proficient on guitar, drums and trumpet.

 The sound of the trumpet is unique.
-It is sometimes light and joyful, like a young child’s overflowing delight.
-And other times forceful, like a mighty river, rushing forward in power.
+It is sometimes light and joyful.
+Other times forceful, like a mighty river, rushing forward in power.